Dimildizio/bfs_pyg/README.md

 # bfs_pyg

 Requires pygame

-bfs_grid.py -example of Breadth first pathfinding algorithm
+bfs_grid.py - example of Breadth first pathfinding algorithm

-bfs_grid_settings.py - settings file to tinker
+bfs_grid_settings.py - settings file to tinker with

 everything is scallable with the TILE variable in bfs_grid_settings

+bfs_simple.py - example of bfs.
+Does not require pygame

 LocationGraph.py is a part of a large code from a tile turn-based graphic rpg that is being refactored now. useless without other modules and assets